 - Cold Prey (Fritt Vilt) is Slasher/horror film, set in the mountains of Jotunheimen.

 - Dead Snow (Død Snø), commonly known as "Norwegian Nazi Zombies", also set in the mountains.

-- Elling (2001) is a film about a man trying to overcome his social anxiety, based on the novel Brødre i blodet (Blood brothers, the English translated titled it Beyond The Great Indoors) by Ingvar Ambjørnsen.
-It was nominated for an oscar for Best Foreign Film.
+- Elling (2001) is a film about a man trying to overcome his social anxiety, based on the novel Brødre i blodet (Blood brothers, translated in English as Beyond The Great Indoors) by Ingvar Ambjørnsen.
+It was nominated for an Oscar for Best Foreign Film.

-- Pinchcliffe Grand Prix (Flåklypa Grand Prix), traditionally shown every year before Christmas, is a puppet film by Ivo Caprino that centers around the quiet life of Theodor Rimspoke, Ludwig and Sunny Ducksworth getting into a race with Theodor's former student turned racing champion, sponsored by an Arab oil sheik.
+- Pinchcliffe Grand Prix (Flåklypa Grand Prix), traditionally shown every year before Christmas, is a puppet film by Ivo Caprino that centers around the quiet life of Theodor Rimspoke, Ludwig and Sunny Ducksworth getting into a race with Theodor's former student turned racing champion, sponsored by an Arab Oil Sheikh.
 It's popular enough that it has sold more tickets within Norway than the entire Norwegian population.